-121. Within the terms of the applicable express warranty, Young, on behalf of Plaintiff Torch, submitted a warranty claim to Norcon with all the requisite information in September 2015.
+121.139.
+Within the terms of the applicable express warranty, Young, on behalf of Plaintiff Torch, submitted a warranty claim to Norcon with all the requisite information in September 2015.

-122. As part of its investigation, Norcon inspected the property on October 20, 2015.
+122.140.
+As part of its investigation and Defendants' sham investigation and warranty process, Norcon inspected the property on October 20, 2015.
 The inspection was conducted by Matthew Jesson.

-123. In early November 2015, Defendants, through Norcon, informed Plaintiff Torch that the inspection revealed that the primary cause of Plaintiff Torch's damage was wood decay and the "products [do] not carry a warranty that covers decay."
+141. In early November 2015, Defendants, through Norcon, made false misrepresentations and misleading statements as well as omitted critical information only known to them about the defects of the WindsorOne product and the cause of the premature wood decay and rot.
+Defendants informed Plaintiff Torch that the inspection revealed that the primary cause of Plaintiff Torch's damage was wood decay and the "products [do] not carry a warranty that covers decay."
+However, Defendants failed to tell him that the wood decay resulted because of the defects inherent in WindsorOne,5 and led him to believe that nothing was wrong with the product, but rather, installation was the cause of decaying product.
 Defendants also stated, "there [were] certain aspects of the installation that [did] not comply with the WindsorONE installation instruction or recommendations by various wood product Associations and other manufacturers."

-124. In an email to Mr. Torch, Norcon states, "I do not want to discredit the impressive level of detail that went into the installation of the [trim] features on your home...however...there are certain aspects of the installation that do not comply with the WindsorONE Installation Instructions..."
+123.142.
+In an email to Mr. Torch, Norcon states, "I do not want to discredit the impressive level of detail that went into the installation of the [trim] features on your home...however...there are certain aspects of the installation that do not comply with the WindsorONE Installation Instructions..."
 Norcon does not explain how the builder failed to comply with the installation instructions.
+However, Norcon left Plaintiff Torch with the impression that installation and not a defect in the product is the cause of the failing WindsorONE.
 Norcon states, "In an environment such as your deck, drying potential of exterior wood products is limited which increases the likelihood that any untreated wood product [such as WindsorONE] will rot..." and "Decay can only be prevented through drainage and drying of the untreated wood product as all wood will rot under conditions with adequate temperature and moisture content."
 Norcon does not explain why the decades-old wood siding and trim on the original house, which was subjected to the same weather/climate conditions as the WindsorONE trim (but for decades longer), has not rotted.
 Nor does Norcon explain why a painted pergola made of untreated Douglas-Fir-built off-site but installed at the same time as the WindsorONE trim-has not rotted.
 Norcon does not explain why the ornamental balusters-made from an unknown wood-in the guard rail around the rooftop deck between the rotting WindsorONE-clad pedestals have not rotted.
+Rather, Defendants through Norcon pointed to installation and the general climate as the reasons for the premature decaying of WindsorOne which Plaintiff relied on and believed and that the product itself was not defective.
 The WindsorONE trim board rotted before the 5-year warranty on its factory-primer and the 10-year warranty on its glue joints elapsed.
 As it has routinely done when settling claims for rotting non-preservative-treated WindsorONE trim board used as exterior trim, Windsor Mill, through Norcon, offered Mr. Torch preservative-treated WindsorONE+ Protected trim board as replacement material.